MARTIN LUTHER KING JR's Thoughts On Nonviolence

 Martin Luther King, Jr, was a Baptist minister and a passionate fighter for civil rights through his nonviolent discipline and philosophy.

-He was felled by an assassin’s bullet in 1968.
+King was felled by an assassin’s bullet in 1968.

-“The non-violent approach does not immediately change the oppressor’s heart,” observed King.
-“It first does something to the hearts and souls of those committed to it— It gives them a new self-respect.”
+“The non-violent approach does not immediately change the oppressor’s heart,” explained King, “It first does something to the hearts and souls of those committed to it— It gives them a new self-respect.
+It calls up resources of strength and courage,” he added “that they did not know they had.”

 Then finally, It reaches the opponent and stirs his conscience so that reconciliation becomes a reality.”